Paul Franken: Life

 In 1924 the couple relocated to Zeitz, some 450 km (280 miles) to the east, where Flora Franken, who joined the SPD in 1925 sat on the district council till 1933.
 Paul Franken became a member of the SPD local leadership team in Zeitz where from November 1924 he was also editing the SPD daily newspaper, (Zeitzer) "Volksbote".
 He was active in the cultural and educational fields, working in the SPD's Reichsarbeitsgemeinschaft der Kinderfreunde / RAG (loosely National Children's Friendly Society).
 In 1928, after a break of four years, he returned to the Landtag (Prussian regional legislative assembly).

 The Nazi Party took power in January 1933 and lost little time in transforming the country into a one-party state.
 During 1933 Paul Franken's membership of the Landtag (Prussian regional legislative assembly), like the assembly itself, came to an end after a few months.
 Flora Franken, who was both Jewish and a Socialist, had even more reason to fear the Nazis than her husband, and emigrated to Riga, joining her mother in Latvia.
 Paul Franken either accompanied her or emigrated via Czechoslovakia.
 Either way, they were both in Latvia when Kārlis Ulmanis in May 1934 took power, obliging them to escape from a new single party right-wing dictatorship for the second time in less than two years.
 They moved to Sweden, and applied for permission to emigrate to the Soviet Union.
 The Soviet authorities granted their application in August 1934 and they moved to Leningrad (as St. Petersburg was known at that time).

 In Leningrad Paul Franken worked at the vast Putilov Factory.
-In May 1936 he was accepted back into the German Communist Party, now overwhelmingly exiled, its members based mostly in Paris or Moscow.
-In November 1937 he was arrested by the NKVD and detained, in the context of a great surge in political purges taking place that year.
-He was taken to one of the network of Labour Camps located inside the Arctic Circle.
+In May 1936 he was accepted back into the KPD, now overwhelmingly exiled, its members based mostly in Paris or Moscow.
+In November 1937, during the Great Purge, he was arrested by the NKVD and detained.
+He was taken to one of the network of Labour camps located inside the Arctic Circle.
 Here, under appalling conditions, he died in the autumn of 1944 in the labour camp at Adak near Vorkuta.